osenn15/DS202-Final-Project/README.md

 #### Introduction

-This project’s goal is to explore and analyze the impact that certain health and risk factors have on Diabetes.
+This project’s goal is to explore and analyze the impact that certain health and risk factors have on diabetes.
 This topic is of interest because diabetes has been a growing problem in the United States for years and can usually be prevented by lifestyle choices.
 It is important to understand what steps individual’s can take to mitigate and prevent